conan-io/conan-io.github.io/_posts/2021-08-09-Modern-docker-images.markdown

 ---

-This is the continuation of the initial [post](https://blog.conan.io/2020/06/17/Conan-Docker-Images.html) about new Docker images for the Conan Center.
-Preferably read the first post to understand the problem, the motivation and the proposed solution for Conan Docker Tools.
-In this post we will continue the proposed implementation, highlight the problems encountered during development and the result of this long journey that should improve in many aspects the way we use Docker images for Conan.
+This is the continuation of the initial post about new [Docker images for the Conan Center](https://blog.conan.io/2020/06/17/Conan-Docker-Images.html) that will help you understand the problem, the motivation and the proposed solution for Conan Docker Tools.
+In this post we will continue the proposed implementation, highlight the problems encountered during development,and show how this solution improves many aspects of the way we use Docker images for Conan.

-Also, this blog is a bit longer than usual, and contains all explanation about the decisions and mistakes committed, plus the technical part with Dockerfiles in details.
-To attend all kind of readers, we divided this blog post in 2 parts:
+Also, this blog is a bit longer than usual and contains explanations about the decisions made, mistakes committed, and details the technical part of working with Dockerfiles. e divided this blog post in 2 parts:

 * Part 1: <a href='#part1' class='pilcrow'>The long journey, ideas, motivation, mistakes and challenges</a>
-* Part 2: <a href='#part2' class='pilcrow'>Under the hood of Dockerfiles and technical details</a>
+* Part 2: <a href='#part2' class='pilcrow'>Technical details: Under the hood of Dockerfiles and recipes</a>

-## The importance of the community
+## The Importance of the Community

-Right after the presentation of the first proposal of the previous post, we had a great and important feedback from the community involving Conan.
-This shows how important these Docker images are not only for the Conan Center, generating official packages for general distribution, but also for people who own their personal projects and use the images to validate and build their Conan recipes, as well as the companies they build packages through sources.
+We want to thank the community for all of the  great and important feedback  we received involving Conan and Docker images.
+Your feedback lets us know how important these Docker images are not only for the Conan Center by generating official packages for general distribution, but also for people who own their personal projects and use the images to validate and build their Conan recipes, as well as the companies they build packages through sources.

-After long feedback and new formulations, we understood that it was necessary to make changes to the initial concept, we realized that we could not modify the existing images for better maintenance, given the risk of breaking the behavior between users, so we started from scratch again, formulating a more balanced version between Conan Center and users.
-Unfortunately we can't keep an old version long enough to support older compilers, but we believe this is the price of progress, we need to sacrifice older versions for better maintenance for newer versions.
+After long feedback and new formulations we understood that it was necessary to make changes to the initial concept.
+We realized that we could not modify the existing images for better maintenance given the risk of breaking the behavior between users, so we started from scratch again, formulating a more balanced version between Conan Center and users.
+We can't keep an old version long enough to support older compilers, this is the price of progress.
+To keep moving forward we need to remove older versions for better maintenance for newer versions.

-That said, it is clear how important the involvement of the entire community has been and how much we take into account its manifestation.
-We are grateful to the great tribe that surrounds Conan and makes it more and more complete.
+We are grateful to the great tribe that surrounds Conan and helps make it more and more complete.
+We would not be where we are without your support, feedback, and trust in our ability to continue to improve Conan.

 <p id='part1'></p>
-## Part 1: The long journey, ideas, motivation, mistakes and challenges
+## Part 1: The Long Journey: Ideas, Motivation, Mistakes and Challenges

-On this section we will describe how we revisited the initial proposal, found problems, proposed solutions and started a new entire idea.
-If you are more interested reading only the more technical part, start from the Part 2.
+In this section we will describe how we revisited the initial proposal, found problems, proposed solutions and embarked on an entirely new idea.
+If you are more interested in the technical part of our journey please skip ahead to Part 2.

 ### Conan Docker Images: Revisited

 The pull request [#204](https://github.com/conan-io/conan-docker-tools/pull/204) showed us some weak points to consider:

 * Installing Clang via LLVM's APT repository does not guarantee full compatibility with ``libstdc++`` version used to build GCC.
 * APT packages that were requirements for GCC and Clang were still present, further inflating the final image.
 * The packages provided through Ubuntu do not have older versions available, in case a new version comes along.
 This affects the reproducibility requirement.
 * Older compilers were always an issue in terms of maintenance once they arrived in the EOL (end-of-life) state.
 It was necessary to update the PPA address and build the images again
 * The continuous integration service used, although it was considerably fast, it was not possible to customize and prioritize the build, if necessary.

-Noticing the listed issues, we took a more radical solution, even though it took more time to implement, but resulted in something better in terms of maintainability and practicality.
+Noticing the listed issues, we tried a radical solution.
+This solution took more time to implement but resulted in something better in terms of maintainability and practicality.

-Therefore, we decided to abandon PR #204 and start again from scratch, considering the items listed above.
+This being the case we decided to abandon PR #204 and start again from scratch, considering the items listed above.

-### A new plan: Using the same base image
+### A New Plan: Using the Same Base Image

-Before we start implementing new dockerfiles with their proper corrections, we first need to understand what the objective behind it all is.
-We would like to understand what the expectation is for these new images 2 years from now.
-As we have seen before, in a few years with the current approach we are already maintaining over 40 different dockerfiles.
-Also, one of the points discussed is whether there will be rotation to avoid the accumulation of old images and their restrictions in terms of maintenance.
+We first need to understand the objective behind the project before we start implementing new dockerfiles with their proper corrections.
+We want to understand what the expectation is for these new images 2 years from now.
+With the current approach we are already maintaining over 40 different dockerfiles which can be problematic.
+We also want to address one of the  points discussed previously:  will  there be rotation to avoid the accumulation of old images and their restrictions in terms of maintenance.

+#### The Plan

-For current and already available images on hub.docker, these will be kept but no longer supported (new versions will not be introduced).
+For current and already available images on hub.docker these will be kept but no longer supported (new versions will not be introduced).
 Your recipes and images will remain available, as their immediate removal would result in catastrophic failure for many users.
-They will eventually be removed, but at a distant date and to be defined.
+They will eventually be removed, but at a distant and yet to be defined date.

 As for the new images, these will be adopted as official and widely promoted for use by all users.
-The transition to the new images in Conan Center should take place in a few months after release, because it will be necessary to rebuild the packages that already exist in the Conan Center and replace them, this is to ensure full compatibility between packages.
+The transition to the new images in Conan Center should take place in a few months after release because it will be necessary to rebuild the packages that already exist in the Conan Center and replace them to ensure full compatibility between packages.
 As for rotation and maintenance, we believe it is necessary to rotate supported compilers over time, to avoid a large build, effort and maintenance load for old images and packages that are not always used by the community.
 Therefore, the following rule will be adopted:

 * Clang will be supported from 10.0 to the newest version.
 * GCC on the other hand, is widely used for the Linux environment and only version 4.x was left out.
-* For both compilers we will keep updating all new compiler versions and Conan client version, according new releases.
+* For both compilers we will keep updating all new compiler versions and Conan client version, according to new releases.
 * The multilib support was discarded as we are only interested in producing packages with 64-bit support.
 * Fortran support has been added, thus producing ``gfortran`` together in the image.
 Currently the Conan package for ``gfortran`` is totally broken and has a complex dependencies chain to fix.

-One of the problems we would like to solve is the compiler used and its libraries, we always wanted to be independent of the Linux distribution.
+We always wanted to be independent of the Linux distribution so one of the problems we would like to solve is the compiler used and its libraries .
 In the initial pull request, we built the GCC from sources, while the Clang uses prebuilt.
-So, we chose to build both from sources in order to have more control over the compiler used.
-Also, packages generated using these images (packages in ConanCenter) should work out-of-the-box in as many as possible different distros.
+To solve this problem we chose to build both from sources in order to have more control over the compiler used.
+Packages generated using these images (packages in ConanCenter) should work out-of-the-box in as many as possible different distros.

 The library ``libstdc++`` is distributed along with the GCC project.
-The intention was to use a single version of the library, which was neither the newest, to allow older distributions to use, but also not so old, so that new features can be consumed by newer compilers.
+The intention was to use a single recent version of the library.
+This decision would allow older distributions to continue to use the library while also allowing new features to be consumed by newer compilers.
 The version chosen was ``libstdc++.so.6.0.28``, the same distributed with GCC 9 and 10, but also is the default version in Ubuntu 20.04 LTS (Focal).
-Once GCC 10 was built it should be possible to copy this library to the rest of the images.
-Actually, that was the original intent, but as we will see, that was not possible.
-While we were developing the new recipes, GCC 11 was released and, with it, a new ``libstdc++`` version (``6.0.29``).
+Once GCC 10 was built we presumed it would be possible to copy this library to the rest of the images.
+That was the original intent but as we soon learned it was not possible.
+While we were developing the new recipes GCC 11 was released and with it a new ``libstdc++`` version (``6.0.29``).
 It was not possible to use the previous version with this new compiler.
-We were left with the following
+We were left with the following dilemma:
-dilemma:

 * Using the same libstdc++ version, except for GCC 11.
     * Conan Center becomes homogeneous (except GCC 11): all binaries will be built and linked using the same ``libstdc++`` version, which guarantees that all can run in any image.